Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation

 In this work, we reformulate the RPA eigenvalue problem [see Eq.~\eqref{eq:RPA}] and $G_0W_0$ energy expression [see Eq.~\eqref{eq:plasmon}], through the (direct-ring) unitary CC doubles (drUCCD) procedure, \cite{tolle2023exact,tolle2024ab,toelle2024fully} so that

-with $\bU_\tI$ denoting the excitation vector, and $\bt$ the drUCCD amplitudes (see Appendix \ref{app:drUCCD}).
+with $\bU_\tI$ denoting the excitation vector, and $\bt$ the drUCCD amplitudes (see SI, Sec.~I).
 This enables the evaluation of the response of RPA excitation energies and excitation vectors to an external perturbation through the inclusion of the amplitude response, an essential component in the calculation of nuclear gradients for BSE@$G_0W_0$.

 Derivatives are then obtained from the following Lagrangian \cite{furc2002,villalobos2023lagrangian}